frederic-perez/AmE-dictionary/data/idioms.md

 __shotgun house__ _slang_ A one-story house in which each room is in a straight alignment with the others, connected by a continuous hallway running from the front to the back of the residence.
 Chiefly used in the Southern United States. _When our whole family goes to stay in my grandmother’s shotgun house in New Orleans, it always feels like we’re all right on top of one another._
 __shoulder to shoulder__
 __show (one’s) (true) colors__ :two::hammer: _He has shown his true colors._
+__show of force__ A display of one’s power, influence, or capability to cause harm, meant to act as a warning or deterrent to others.
 __show someone the door__ To dismiss someone from a job.
 __show up__
 __show, don’t tell__